Disaster (JoJo song): Background and development

 JoJo's third studio album had been delayed for more than five years due to issues with her record label, Da Family Entertainment, and the sorting out of distribution for the album.
 The album was reported finalized in June 2009, but more recording sessions were done for the album up until January 2011.
 Her debut mixtape Can't Take That Away from Me was released on September 7, 2010 through Rap-Up.com as a prelude to her third album.
 "The Other Chick" was initially announced as the album's lead single.
 However, after JoJo went back in the studio and recorded more songs for the album, the label decided to release one of the new recordings as the lead single instead, with "The Other Chick" serving as a buzz single.
 Jojo commented, "It’s something cool that’ll introduce people to a more mature me, I suppose.
 It’s edgy, but it’s a buzz single."

 "Disaster" was announced as the lead single from JoJo's third studio album, which was titled Jumping Trains at the time, in August 2011.
-JoJo described the song being about "a relationship, this young passionate love that takes a turn for the worst.
+JoJo described the song being about "a relationship, this young passionate love that takes a turn for the worse.
 This thing you once held in your hand just slips out of your control and turns into a disaster, but what I love about this song is that there's the sense at the end there's a whole world out there to explore, just because a relationship is over doesn't mean that your world is over.
 There's that light at the end of the tunnel and the song is just more aggressive than the pop records I've come out with before."
 It premiered on US radios on August 29, 2011, through Interscope Records.
 A week later, on September 6, 2011, the song was released to digital retailers.